rade/weave/site/features.md

 ### <a name="dynamic-network-attachment"></a>Dynamic network attachment

-In some scenarios containers are started independently, e.g. via some existing tool chain, or require more complex startup sequences than provided by `weave run`.
-And sometimes the decision which application network a container should be part of is made post-startup.
+Sometimes the application network to which a container should be attached is not known in advance.
 For these situations, weave allows an existing, running container to be attached to the weave network.
 To illustrate, we can achieve the same effect as the first example with

     host1$ C=$(docker run -e WEAVE_CIDR=none -dti ubuntu)
     host1$ weave attach $C